Head #2 - Roman Military (Rev. 17)

 Bible prophecy deals primarily with what was the western, or Roman, portion of the empire.
 The eastern portion was a Hellenistic kingdom and grew into what is called the Byzantine empire.
 The western portion was a Latin kingdom and the Roman legacy continued in the divided successor states.

 TransitionMany contributing reasons are speculated for the decline and fall of the Roman empire.
-Just a few of these are a lack of a heriditary rule of succession, too much pay demanded by the troops, military defeats, civil wars, inflation, excessive taxes, division of the empire into east and west, over-stretching of resources, mass migration, rise of Christianity, weak administration, opening up of citizenship, corrupt politians, disruption of trade and ineffective economic policies.
+Just a few of these are a lack of a heriditary rule of succession, too much pay demanded by the troops, military defeats, civil wars, inflation, excessive taxes, division of the empire into east and west, over-stretching of resources, mass migration, rise of Christianity, weak administration, opening up of citizenship, corrupt politians, disruption of trade, ineffective economic policies and a loss of civic virtue.
 The book, A History of Rome, summarizes it well: "The Roman army both made and unmade the Roman Empire."3

 As problems compounded, imperial authority began to irreversibly decline from about 410 AD.
 Between the 420s and 450s, the main focus of the imperial court was on deciding which areas of the western Empire were dispensable and which must be defended and kept under imperial rule at any cost.
 It was decided that Gaul was the primary region, other than Italy, that must be governed directly.4